pepone/redhat-rpm-config/buildflags.md

 Further patching happens in LTO mode, see below.

+### Other autotools compatibility settings

+During `%configure`, `--runstatedir` is automatically passed to the `configure` script if support for this option is detected.
+This detection can fail if the package has multiple `configure` scripts that invoke each other, and only some of them support `--runstatedir`.
+To disable passing `--runstatedir`, use:

+    %undefine _configure_use_runstatedir

 ### Disabling Link-Time Optimization

 By default, builds use link-time optimization.
 In this build mode,